whimsical airplane with dotted line trail behind

 How many airports are there in Iceland?

-There are several domestic and private airports around Iceland, but only one international airport.
-The vast majority of international travelers will arrive at Keflavik International Airport (KEF), located about 45 minutes from the capital, Reykjavik.
-There is also a small airport in Reykjavik (RKV), but the airport does not receive long-haul flights.
+There are several domestic and private airports around Iceland but only one international airport.
+Most international travelers will arrive at Keflavik International Airport (KEF), located about 45 minutes from the capital, Reykjavík.
+There is also a small airport in Reykjavík (RKV), but the airport does not receive long-haul flights.

 Which city in Iceland is the easiest to get to?